Skip to main content

 Organize

-Videos are ordered chronologically in your athlete's videos section and timeline by default, including videos uploaded directly or videos added from YouTube, Hudl, or other sites.
-Your athletes can pin their favorite video to the front of their video sections for college coaches to watch first.
+Videos are ordered chronologically in your athlete's videos section and timeline by default, whether uploaded directly or added from YouTube, Hudl, or other sites.
+Your athletes can pin their favorite videos to the front of their video sections so college coaches can watch them first.

 Categorize